MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 		airData <- rxDataStep(inData = airData, outFile = "airExample.xdf",
 		    transforms=list(VeryLate = (ArrDelay > 120 | is.na(ArrDelay))),
 		    overwrite = TRUE)

-## Import text data into .xdf

-RevoScaleR provides a data file format (.xdf) designed to be very efficient for reading arbitrary rows and columns.
-To convert the *AirlineDemoSmall.csv* text file into the .xdf data format, use the function *rxImport*.
-Using this function, you can convert the string column, *DayOfWeek*, to a factor variable.

-1. Enter the following command to create a variable named `sampleDataDir` representing the input file in the sample data directory.
-The location of this directory is stored as an option.
-It is initialized to the location of the *SampleData* directory included in the **RevoScaleR** package.
-You can use the **rxGetOption** function to retrieve this location and store it as `sampleDataDir`.

-    ~~~~
-    sampleDataDir <- rxGetOption("sampleDataDir")
-    ~~~~

-2. The *rxImport* function uses the current working directory to store the imported data.
-To see this location, use the R function *getwd()*.
-The output will be something like `C:/Users/<your-name>/documents/visual studio 2015/projects/<folder-name>/<file-name>`.

-    getwd()

-3. Enter the following script to set the input file and use *rxImport* to import the text file into an .xdf file named *ADS* in your current working directory.

-	inputFile <- file.path(sampleDataDir, "AirlineDemoSmall.csv")

-	airDS <- rxImport(inData = inputFile, outFile = "ADS.xdf",
-		missingValueString = "M", stringsAsFactors = TRUE)

- The input .csv file uses the letter M to represent missing values, rather than the default NA, so we specify this with the *missingValueString* argument.

- Setting *stringsAsFactors* to TRUE will set the levels specification for *DayOfWeek* to the unique strings found in that variable, listed in the order in which they are encountered.
-Since this order is arbitrary, and can easily vary from data set to data set, it is preferred to explicitly specify the levels in the desired order using the *colInfo* argument.

- Let's rerun the import operation with a fixed order for days of the week.
-When rerunning an import command, append the *overwrite* argument to replace the file previously imported:

-	colInfo <- list(DayOfWeek = list(type = "factor",
-	    levels = c("Monday", "Tuesday", "Wednesday", "Thursday",
-	    "Friday", "Saturday", "Sunday")))

-	airDS <- rxImport(inData = inputFile, outFile = "ADS.xdf",
-		missingValueString = "M", colInfo  = colInfo, overwrite = TRUE)

-Notice that once we supply the *colInfo* argument, we no longer need to specify *stringsAsFactors*; *DayOfWeek* is our only factor variable.

 ## Examine .xdf files